Los Angeles's Programmatic Architecture

 - Hoot Hoot I Scream - Built in 1925 (some sources say 1926 or 1927), The Hoot Hoot I Scream was in the shape of an owl and the store sold ice cream and refreshments.
 Supposedly the head rotated just like a real owl's.
 The eyes were made out of a Buick's headlamps, could blink, and glowed at night.
 It was run by Tillie Hattrup for over fifty years, originally on Valley Boulevard, then moving to 8711 Long Beach Boulevard, before being demolished in 1979.

 - Idle Hour Cafe - located at 4824 Vineland Avenue, Los Angeles, the middle part of this building is built to resemble a gigantic barrel.
-Built in 1941, and closed in 1984, the building still stands, although in much disrepair.
-It has recently been purchased by the same people who own the Bigfoot Lodge and they are working on restoring the building.
-The barrel was originally commissioned by former hobo and Universal Film Studios tech, Michael D. Connolly, and built by George F. Fordyk.
-When the building reopens in 2015, it will also have a small scale replica of the Bulldog Cafe on its patio, acquired from the Peterson Automotive Museum.
+Built in 1941, and closed in 1984, the barrel was originally commissioned by former hobo and Universal Film Studios tech, Michael D. Connolly, and built by George F. Fordyk.
+After 1984, it fell into disrepair until it was purchased by the same people who own the Bigfoot Lodge.
+The building reopened in 2015, and now also has a small scale replica of the Bulldog Cafe on its patio, acquired from the Peterson Automotive Museum.

 - The Igloo - igloo shaped ice cream parlor formerly at 4302 W. Pico Street.
 Built in 1928.